awslabs/deequ/README.md

 ## Requirements and Installation

-__Deequ__ requires Java 8.
+__Deequ__ 2.1.0 and later require Java 11; earlier 2.0.x releases require Java 8.
 Deequ releases are built for specific Apache Spark versions.
 Select a Deequ artifact whose version suffix matches the Spark version used by your application.

 | Apache Spark version | Compatible Deequ release | Artifact suffix |
 |----------------------|--------------------------|-----------------|